-- corporate and organizational expenses relating to offerings of our common stock, subject to limitations included in the Advisory Agreement; - the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting sales and repurchase of shares of our common stock and other securities; - fees payable to third parties relating to, or associated with, monitoring our financial and legal affairs, making investments, and valuing investments, including fees and expenses associated with performing due diligence reviews of prospective investments; - interest payable on debt, if any, incurred to finance our investments; - investment advisory fees; - transfer agent and custodial fees; - · fees and expenses associated with marketing efforts; - federal and state registration fees: - federal, state and local taxes; - independent directors' fees and expenses, including travel expenses; - costs of director and stockholder meetings, proxy statements, stockholders' reports and notices; - cost of fidelity bond, directors and officers/errors and omissions liability insurance and other insurance premiums; - direct costs such as printing of stockholder reports and advertising or sales materials, mailing, long distance telephone, and staff; - fees and expenses associated with independent audits and outside legal costs, including compliance with the Sarbanes-Oxley Act of 2002, amended, the 1940 Act, and applicable federal and state securities laws; - costs associated with our reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws; - brokerage commissions for our investments; - all other expenses incurred by our Advisers, in performing their obligations subject to the limitations included in the Advisory Agreement and Sub-Advisory Agreement; and - all other expenses incurred by us or any administrator in connection with administering our business, including payments under any administration agreement that will be based upon our allocable portion of overhead and other expenses incurred by any administrator in performing its obligations under any proposed administration agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer and chief financial officer and their respective staffs.
+- corporate and organizational expenses relating to offerings of our common stock, subject to limitations included in the Advisory Agreement; - the cost of calculating our net asset value, including the cost of any third-party valuation services; - the cost of effecting sales and repurchase of shares of our common stock and other securities; - fees payable to third parties relating to, or associated with, monitoring our financial and legal affairs, making investments, and valuing investments, including fees and expenses associated with performing due diligence reviews of prospective investments; - interest payable on debt, if any, incurred to finance our investments; - investment advisory fees; - transfer agent and custodial fees; - fees and expenses associated with marketing efforts; - federal and state registration fees;

+- federal, state and local taxes; - independent directors' fees and expenses, including travel expenses; - costs of director and stockholder meetings, proxy statements, stockholders' reports and notices; - cost of fidelity bond, directors and officers/errors and omissions liability insurance and other insurance premiums; - direct costs such as printing of stockholder reports and advertising or sales materials, mailing, long distance telephone, and staff; - fees and expenses associated with independent audits and outside legal costs, including compliance with the Sarbanes-Oxley Act of 2002, amended, the 1940 Act, and applicable federal and state securities laws; - costs associated with our reporting and compliance obligations under the 1940 Act and applicable federal and state securities laws; - brokerage commissions for our investments; - all other expenses incurred by our Advisers, in performing their obligations subject to the limitations included in the Advisory Agreement and Sub-Advisory Agreement; and - all other expenses incurred by us or any administrator in connection with administering our business, including payments under any administration agreement that will be based upon our allocable portion of overhead and other expenses incurred by any administrator in performing its obligations under any proposed administration agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer and chief financial officer and their respective staffs.

-Base Management Fee, Incentive Fee, Administrative Expense Waiver and Expense Support and Conditional Reimbursement Agreement event, that in the Advisers' sole discretion is deemed necessary, including, but neither limited to nor automatically triggered by our estimate that a distribution declared and payable to our stockholders during the fee waiver period represents, or would represent when paid, a return of capital for U.S. federal income tax purposes.
+Base Management and Incentive Fee, Administrative Services Expense Waiver and Expense Support and Conditional Reimbursement Agreement

+On May 31, 2012, we and the Advisers entered into a conditional fee waiver agreement and subsequent amendments, pursuant to which, for a period from June 4, 2012 to December 31, 2013, the Advisers can waive all fees upon the occurrence of any event that, in the Advisers' sole discretion, is deemed necessary, including, but neither limited to nor automatically triggered by, our estimate that a distribution declared and payable to our stockholders during the fee waiver period represents, or would represent when paid, a return of capital for U.S. federal income tax purposes.
 We refer to this conditional fee waiver agreement, as amended from time to time, as the "Conditional Fee Waiver Agreement."
 Further, the agreement contains a clause which states that at the sole and absolute discretion of our board of directors, in future periods, previously waived fees may be paid to the Advisers if and only to the extent that our cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
 The previously waived fees are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver.